 Also see general admissions requirements for Mayo Clinic School of Graduate Medical Education.

 How to apply

-The application and all supporting documentation must be submitted through Our program uses the Electronic Residency Application Service (ERAS) by Aug.
+The application and all supporting documentation must be submitted through the Electronic Residency Application Service (ERAS) by Aug.
 1 of the year preceding the program start date.
 The academic year begins in July.